Douglas DC-4E: Operational history

 The prototype (NX18100, s/n 1601) first flew, without incident, on June 7, 1938 from Clover Field in Santa Monica, California, piloted by Carl Cover.
 Testing issues, however, delayed the Approved Type Certificate until May 5, 1939.
 It was used by United Air Lines for in-service evaluation during 1939.
 On June 9, 1939, when the DC-4 was in Dayton, Ohio, along with Carl Cover, Orville Wright was a passenger on a flight over the city.
 Although the aircraft was relatively trouble-free, the complex systems proved to be expensive to maintain and performance was below expectations, especially with an increase in seating to 52 and gross weight to 65000 lb.

 The design was abandoned in favor of a marginally smaller, less-complex four-engined design, with a single vertical fin and 21 ft (6.4 m) shorter wingspan.
 This newer design was also designated DC-4, leading the earlier design to be redesignated DC-4E (E for "experimental").
-In late 1939, the DC-4E was sold to Imperial Japanese Airways, which was buying American aircraft for evaluation and technology transfer during this period; at the behest of the Imperial Japanese Navy, it was reverse-engineered, becoming the basis for the unsuccessful Nakajima G5N bomber.
-To conceal its transfer to the Nakajima Aircraft Company for study, the Japanese press reported shortly after purchase that the DC-4E had crashed in Tokyo Bay.
+In late 1939, the DC-4E was sold to Imperial Japanese Airways, which was buying American aircraft for evaluation and technology transfer during this period.
+At the behest of the Imperial Japanese Navy, the DC-4E was transferred to the Nakajima Aircraft Company and reverse-engineered, becoming the basis for the unsuccessful G5N bomber.
+To conceal its fate, the Japanese press reported shortly after its purchase that the DC-4E had crashed in Tokyo Bay.